-WALGA's detailed preferred model for Third Party Appeals can be found at Attachment (a).
+WALGA detailed preferred model for Third Party Appeals is at attachment 1.
 The attachment provides WALGA's list of proposed benefits of the model, some of which are discussed below.
 It also describes the process, costs and timeframes of the proposed model.